 Until one day I wanted to run some tests with a Functional Medicine practitioner and after a 2-hour chat with his health coach, she said: “Maya, you know a lot about health already, and you love working with people, and you know what it’s like to not have the energy to do everything you want to do … Have you ever thought of a career switch??” … Nope, I hadn’t!

-I enrolled in the Functional Medicine Coaching Academy and started building my own community Healthy High Achievers.
+I enrolled in the Functional Medicine Coaching Academy and started helping others to take better care of their health, in all ways.
 It’s my greatest passion, and now it just sounds absurd how I never thought of becoming a health coach, when I had been coaching myself and friends/family for over 10 years!

 I don't want anyone to go through what I've been through.